 Going forward with telerehabilitation as a new reality, Sakakibara says the study authors determined there are important lessons learned from each of the six trials.
 Most notably, the efficacy and cost of telerehabilitation are similar to that of traditional face-to-face management.
 He also notes patients mostly reported satisfaction with the telerehabilitation when therapists were trained appropriately, and when there was some social interaction.
 Overall, clinicians prefer face-to-face interactions but will use telerehabilitation when face-to-face is not feasible.

 And finally, since seniors are a key target group for stroke rehabilitation – as stroke is associated with ageing – the technology needs to be easy to use and suit the needs of the end-users.

 ‘The older adult of today, in terms of technology comfort and use, is different than the older adult of tomorrow,’ he says.
 ‘While there might be some hesitation of current older adults using technology to receive health and rehab services, the older adult of tomorrow likely is very comfortable using technology.
 This represents a large opportunity to develop and establish the telehealth/rehabilitation model of care.’

 Sakakibara notes COVID-19 has amplified the necessity for telehealth and telerehabilitation for many Canadians; especially those in remote areas or for the estimated 70% of stroke victims who are no longer able to drive.

 ‘Prior to the outbreak, telehealth/rehabilitation was highly recommended in Canadian stroke professional guidelines, but was underused,’ he says.
 ‘Now in response to COVID-19, the use of telerehabilitation has been accelerated to the forefront.
-Once these programs are implemented in practice, it’ll be part of the norm, even when the outbreak is over.
-It is important that we develop and study telerehabilitation programs to ensure the programs are effective and benefit the patients.’
+Once these programmes are implemented in practice, they’ll be part of the norm, even when the outbreak is over.
+It is important that we develop and study telerehabilitation programmes to ensure the programs are effective and benefit the patients.’